MugiwaraJAK/MashPI/README.md

 MashPI
 ======

-Beer Brewing with a raspberry PI
+Beer Brewing with Raspberry PI

 Software:
 - The software has been tested only on Raspbian